giogina/SpectraMatcher/documentation/README.md

 After completing the initial project creation, you are presented by the "Import Data" tab, which gives an overview of all files available for analysis.project

 If you added data files or folders in the previous step, the file overview panel on the left will already be populated.
 The "Add file" or "Add folder" icons in the top right corner of the left panel open file explorer windows to include additional data.
-Alternatively, files and directories can be added by dragging and dropping them into the left panel.project
+Alternatively, files and directories can be added by dragging and dropping them into the left panel.

 <figure><img src=".gitbook/assets/Import_Data.png" alt=""><figcaption></figcaption></figure>

+The available data files are immediately scanned to detect
+ #### experimental spectra
-The available data files are immediately scanned to detect both experimental spectra - in the form of tables, which may be supplied as tab- or comma- separated .txt, .csv or .tsv files, or in form of an excel table using one of the formats .xls, .xlsx, .xlsm, .xltx or .xltm - and computed spectra in the form of Gaussian 16 output files.
+ in the form of tables, which may be supplied as tab- or comma- separated .txt, .csv or .tsv files, or in form of an excel table using one of the formats .xls, .xlsx, .xlsm, .xltx or .xltm, and

+ #### computed spectra
+ in the form of Gaussian 16 output files.